What is a Mutual Fund?

 Things to consider when buying Mutual funds.

 Charges: Some mutual funds charge entry load or exit load or both.
-Entry load is the charge that is levied upon intial investment.
+Entry load is the charge that is levied upon initial investment.
 Exit load or back end load is the chare which is levied when you sell your shares before the set time which is usually five to ten years from purchase.